 Best Option to Buy

 When it comes to foldable devices, you have to pick what works best for why you want to get it.
-If it were up to us, we would gravitate to the Samsung Galaxy Z Fold 2.
-It is a second-generation device which means a lot of bugs have been worked out.
-The Galaxy also works as a phone and a tablet and can be used for anything in the in-between.
+If it were up to us, we would gravitate toward the Samsung Galaxy Z Fold 2.
+It is a second-generation device, which means a lot of bugs have been worked out.
+The Galaxy also works as a phone and a tablet and can be used for anything in between.
 While the camera isn’t the greatest, everything the Galaxy does will work for many different options when you have it in your possession.
 The price is a little steep, but it is better than the HP Pavilion x360.

 How to Save More

-These devices can cost a lot of ships and get to you.
-Let Forward.me do the dirty work of getting your device safely to you, without all the hidden taxes and shipping costs.
-With Forward.me you can expect a great shipping rate and know that your product will be safe and efficiently delivered to you without the worry of your payment not being accepted or the company not shipping to your location
+These devices can be expensive to ship to you.
+Let Forwardme do the dirty work of getting your device safely to you, without all the hidden taxes and shipping costs.
+With Forwardme you can expect a great shipping rate and know that your product will be safe and efficiently delivered to you without the worry of your payment not being accepted or the company not shipping to your location

 How Can I Order from the US?

-- Forward.me provides the fastest, most affordable, and reliable international shipping for all your technology devices shopping.
+- Forwardme provides the fastest, most affordable, and most reliable international shipping for all your technology device shopping.
 Shop tax-free from US websites and we ship directly to over 220 countries!